Manoel-Fernandes/Validate/README.md

   Validate.checkOption("single", ["single", "married", "divorced"]);
   ```
 - [ ] Support for numeric and date ranges (e.g., `Validate.checkRange(25, { from: 18, to: 65 })`)

 ---

+## 📦 Changelog

+All notable changes are documented in the [CHANGELOG.md](https://github.com/Manoel-Fernandes/Validate/blob/main/CHANGELOG.md).

+---